elisabattista/rough-volatility-forecasting/Project_Overview.md

 The analysis was conducted using daily realized volatility data.

-A natural extension of this work is the use of high-frequency intraday data, where roughness is expected to emerge more clearly and where rough volatility models may have greater scope to outperform traditional benchmarks.
+A natural extension of this work is the use of high-frequency intraday data, where roughness is expected to emerge more clearly and where rough volatility models may have greater potential to outperform traditional benchmarks.

-Future research could also investigate:
+Future research could also explore:

-- Dynamic parameter estimation
+* Dynamic parameter estimation
-- Alternative calibration procedures
+* Alternative calibration procedures
-- Intraday volatility forecasting
+* Intraday volatility forecasting
-- Option-implied volatility information
+* Option-implied volatility information
-- Continuous-time calibration methods
+* Continuous-time calibration methods

-These extensions would help determine whether the limited forecasting gains observed at the daily frequency are due to the models themselves or to the characteristics of the data used in the analysis.
+These extensions would help determine whether the limited forecasting gains observed at the daily frequency are due to the models themselves or to the frequency of the data used in the analysis.

 ---